 12. CORSAIR HARPOON Wireless Gaming Mouse

 The split button design of the Corsair Harpoon really does look like some intimidating nautical equipment, but that unique design translates into some great performance.
-It's small enough to just toss in your bag and take with you, but it's also completely wireless.
+It's small enough to just toss in your bag and take with you, and it's also completely wireless.